Johnson's background meant he struggled to meet the race report request - ExBulletin

 When the commission’s report was first published, Mr Johnson, then Prime Minister, said: The Commission on Racial and Ethnic Disparities has been launched to carry out a detailed and data-based review of inequalities in the of the whole population and to establish a positive program for money.

-He said it was then right for the government to consider the recommendations in detail, adding that the whole of government remains fully committed to building a fairer Britain and to taking the necessary steps to address disparities where they exist. .
+He said it was then right for the government to consider the recommendations in detail, adding that the whole of government remained fully committed to building a fairer Britain and to taking the necessary steps to address disparities where they existed. .

 The government has also defended it from some of the criticism.